Carter12s/unifi_access/README.md

 ## Other Unifi Clients

 Unifi's APIs are split in implementation and design.
-This crate is focused on the Unifi API for controller door access and door locks.
+This crate is focused on the Unifi API for controlling door access and door locks.

  - If you are looking for a client for Unifi Network API checkout: [unifi-rs](https://github.com/CallumTeesdale/unifi-rs)
  - If you are looking for Security camera and NVR API checkout: [unifi-protect-rust](https://github.com/larsfroelich/unifi-protect-rust)